rh00454289/Web-automation-using-Robot-framework-and-Selenium-inside-docker/README.md

 SessionNotCreatedException: Unable to find a matching set of capabilities

-Your suggestions are much appriciated.
+Your suggestions are much appreciated.